tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Jun 17 2007

-Claudio Dach (a 18-year-old Black middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
+Claudio Dach (a 18-year-old black middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Claudio Dach had extensive experience in preaching his views to theists.
 He was not afraid.
 As Claudio Dach entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Claudio Dach used scientific information to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Claudio Dach argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.